SobhanMP/SparseExtra.jl/README.md

 ## `iternz(x)`

-This is returns an iterator such that
+This is returns an iterator over the non-zero elements of the array i.e.
 ```julia
 all(iternz(x)) do (v, k...)
     x[k...] == v